 I mentioned above that we just purchased a Renogy 3000W inverter and big lithium battery setup on our camper trailer, and we can now run most appliances that you would at home, off grid for short periods.

-I also have a DIY lithium battery coming for the Dmax, and will be installing a 2000W Renogy inverter to run bigger appliances.
+I also have a DIY lithium battery coming for the Dmax, and will be installing a 2000W Renogy inverter to run bigger appliances, like an induction cooktop!

 How has the Enerdrive Inverter performed?